 We start our journey early in the morning from Hobart with our first stop, Mt Field National Park, a favourite among Tasmanians.
 The beauty of this park stems from its diverse vegetation including its Swamp Gums, the tallest trees in Australia.
 You have a chance to witness these towering natural wonders during our Tall Trees walk when your guide will explain the various flora and fauna that calls Mt Field home.
 After you explore the giants of the forest, take a walk along the bottom of the beautiful cascading Russell Falls.

 The drive to our next stop for the day, Lake St Clair is one of Australia’s most scenic.
 It is here you will see Australia’s deepest lake at 167 metres.
 The lake was formed from ice glaciers over the last two million years and feeds the Derwent River which winds its way to Hobart.
 The breathtaking backdrop of Mt Olympus sets a perfect scene for some great holiday snaps while you take a walk around the area.
-From Lake St Clair it is onto the quiet but picturesque west coast village of Strahan where you will settle into our private lodge overlooking Macquarie Harbour for two nights.
+From Lake St Clair it is onto the quiet but picturesque west coast village of Strahan where you will settle into our lodge overlooking Macquarie Harbour for two nights.

 Today Strahan is your oyster with a range of optional activities on offer.
-If you are after a thrill with a view then our guide can arrange quad biking on the Henty Sand Dunes or a jet boating adventure on the King River.
+If you are after a thrill with a view then our guide can arrange sand boarding on the Henty Sand Dunes or a jet boating adventure on the King River.
 The Henty Sand Dunes are the largest moving sand dune system in Tasmania where you can take in the rugged beauty of the island’s west coast.
 An ex-mining thoroughfare, the King River is flanked by mountain ranges with a growing range of rainforest plant species including Leatherwood, Pandani, Giant Tree Ferns and Myrtle.
 You may also choose to partake in some sea kayaking or take a leisurely cruise along the Gordon River.

 Day 3 - (Breakfast / Lunch)